 Here's a list of six techniques that can help stop your dog from barking.
-While all of them can be very successful, you shouldn't expect miraculous results overnight.
-The longer your dog has been practicing the barking behavior, the longer it will take for him to change his ways.
+While all can be successful, you shouldn't expect miraculous results overnight.
+The longer your dog has been practicing the barking behavior, the longer it will take for them to change their ways.

 Some of these training techniques require you to have an idea as to why your dog barks.

 Always remember to keep these tips in mind while training:

 - Don't yell at your dog to be quiet—it just sounds like you're barking along with them.

 - Keep your training sessions positive and upbeat.